Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Limit Theorems for Leaky ReLU networks

 \section{Limit Theorems for Leaky ReLU networks}

-\paragraph{Probabilistic Setup and Notation} For our results to be valid, we require that the weight matrices $W_{\ell}$ are independent and identically distributed.
+\paragraph{Probabilistic Setup and Notation.} For our results to be valid, we require that the weight matrices $W_{\ell}$ are independent and identically distributed.
 With this assumption, the stochastic process $(X_{\ell})_{\ell \geq 1}$ is a Markov chain in the sense that the transition probabilities do not depend on the layer.
 Let $\mu$ be a probability measure on $M_d(\R)$, the space of real $d\times d$ matrices.
 We work with the probability space